Dynamic Clearing and Contagion in Financial Networks: Introduction

 Interbank networks were studied first in \cite{EN01} to model the spread of defaults in the financial system.
 In the Eisenberg-Noe framework, financial firms must satisfy their liabilities by transferring assets.
 One firm being unable to meet its liabilities due to a shortfall of assets can cause other firms to default on some of their liabilities as well, causing a cascading failure in the financial system.
-The existence and uniqueness of the clearing payments of this baseline model was proven in \cite{EN01}.
-That paper additionally provides methods for numerically computing the realized interbank payments.
-This baseline model has been extended in multiple directions, including bankruptcy costs, cross-holdings, and fire sales.
-We refer to \cite{AW_15,Staum} for reviews of the prior literature.
-In regards to bankruptcy costs in financial networks, we refer to \cite{E07,RV13,EGJ14,GY14,AW_15,CCY16,veraart2017distress}.
-Cross-holdings have been studied in \cite{E07,EGJ14,AW_15,GHM12}.
-Fire sales for a single (representative) illiquid asset have been studied in \cite{CFS05,NYYA07,GK10,AFM13,CLY14,AW_15,AFM16} and for multiple illiquid assets in \cite{feinstein2015illiquid,feinstein2016leverage,feinstein2017currency}.
-These network models have been implemented by central banks and regulators for stress testing of and studying cascading failures in the banking systems under their jurisdiction, see, e.g., \cite{Anand:Canadian,HK:Modeling,BEST:2004,ELS13,U11,GHK2011}.

-Mean field models have also been considered for studying financial contagion and systemic risk. \cite{fouque2013illustrated} provides a model of agents who revert to the ensemble mean to provide understanding of ``systemic risk events'' in which many firms fail.
-Similar mean field diffusion models without controls were studied in, e.g., \cite{fouque2013stability,garnier2013a,garnier2013b}.
-In contrast, mean field and stochastic games have been proposed for the study of systemic risk in, e.g., \cite{fouque2015meanfield,carmona2016delay}.
-In such models the firms are allowed to borrow from (or lend to) a central bank, the amount of which is optimized to minimize a quadratic cost function.
-Thus the choice of borrowing and lending provides an optimal control problem beyond the simpler mean field model of \cite{fouque2013illustrated}. \cite{NS17} proposes a separate particle system model with mean field interactions.
+The Eisenberg-Noe framework has been extended in multiple directions. \cite{RV13} included bankruptcy costs to the interbank network which have been extended in numerous subsequent works (see, e.g.,~\cite{EGJ14,GY14,AW_15,CCY16,veraart2017distress}).
+This has also been studied empirically, e.g. in \cite{Elsinger2006_Risk}.